puzzle/jenkins-techlab/labs/05_string_interpolation_quoting_escaping.md

 **Note** since we use the declarative pipeline syntax to execute groovy code we use the ``script{...}`` section

+Create a new branch named lab-5.1 from branch lab-2.1 and change the contents of the Jenkinsfile to:

 ```groovy
 pipeline {
 	agent any